Higher-rank instantons sheaves on Fano threefolds

 \section{Abstract}

-We define instanton sheaves of higher rank on smooth Fano threefolds $X$ of Picard rank one and show that their topological classification depends on two integers, namely the rank $n$ (or the half of it, if the Fano index of $X$ is odd) and the charge $k$.
-We elucidate the value of the minimal charge $k_0$ of slope-stable $n$-instanton bundles (except for $i_X=1$ and $H_X^3 < 4$), as an integer depending only on $H_X^3$ and $n$ and we prove the existence of slope-stable $n$-instanton bundles of charge $k \ge k_0$.
+We define higher-rank instanton sheaves on smooth Fano threefolds $X$ of Picard rank one and show that their topological type depends on two integers, namely the rank $n$ (or the half of it, if the Fano index of $X$ is odd) and the charge $k$.
+We determine the minimal charge $k_0$ of slope-stable $n$-instanton bundles, with the possible exception of Fano threefolds of index one and degree $H_X^3 < 4$, as an integer depending only on $H_X^3$ and $n$ and we prove the existence of slope-stable $n$-instanton bundles of charge $k \ge k_0$.

-Next, we study the acyclic extension of instantons on Fano threefolds with curvilinear Kuznetsov component and give a monadic description in the case $H^3(X)=0$.
+Next, we study several properties of a general element of an irreducible component, which we call the main component, of the moduli space of instanton sheaves.
+This component is defined inductively on the rank and the charge, a natural procedure based on elementary transformations along rational curves, starting with minimal instantons.
+The questions we address include the generic splitting over certain rational curves contained in $X$, as well as stable restriction to a K3 section $S$ of $X$.
+We obtain applications to Lagrangian subvarieties of moduli spaces of sheaves on $S$.

-Finally, we provide several features of a general element in the main component of the moduli space of intantons, such as and generic splitting over rational curves contained in $X$ and stable restriction to a K3 section $S$ of $X$, and give applications to Lagrangian subvarieties of moduli spaces of sheaves on $S$.
+Finally, we study the acyclic extension associated with an instanton sheaf on Fano threefolds with curvilinear Kuznetsov component and give a monadic description in the case $H^3(X,\Z)=0$.